 After childbirth, hemorrhoids came out.

-In addition, in the postpartum period, most young mothers breastfeed their babies and are therefore afraid to use medications.
+In addition, in the postpartum period, most young mothers breastfeed their babies and therefore are afraid to use medications.

 Causes of hemorrhoids

-Normally, in the anal canal in certain places, even during the period of embryonic development, special vascular formations are laid - cavernous bodies, in which there are direct connections of the arteries and veins of the rectum.
+Normally, in the anal canal in certain places, even during the period of embryonic development, special vascular formations are formed - cavernous bodies, in which there are direct connections of the arteries and veins of the rectum.

 Types of hemorrhoids